 “Planning your own funeral Richmond?”

-Justice stepped forward and raised his head, looking at Palmer.
+Nick stepped forward and raised his head, looking at Palmer.
 Palmer shivered but didn’t lose his composure.

 “You are a dead man!”

 The church was dark, only the light from the midday sun shone through the windows above the parish.
 The man in the front row sat with his head bowed.
 The padre knew there was no prayer involved but solace from the fighting that had ravaged the village in the past 8 days.

 "David," the padre said placing his hand on the man's shoulder "there is forgiveness for all the sins committed by the men you seek vengeance on."

 Without raising his head, the man responded in a low, gruff voice.

 "A mí pertenece la venganza y la recompensa; Su pie se deslizará a su debido tiempo; porque el día de su calamidad está cerca, y las cosas que vendrán sobre ellos se precipitarán."(1)